 The Wonky Cone

-The Wonky Cone serves delicious real-fruit ice cream (served in a waffle cone), gourmet coffee from Incafé and an array of teas from Friday to Monday, weather permitting.
+The Wonky Cone serves delicious real-fruit ice cream (served in a waffle cone), gourmet coffee from Incafé and an array of teas during weekends, weather permitting.
 More details are on their Facebook page.

 Become a Kiwi Guardian